zheng17/cordova-plugin-mlkit-barcode-scanner/README.md

 Current Solution:
 if your device has this problem, you can call the plugin with the option `mirrorCamera` set to `true`.
 This will rotate the camera stream by 180 degrees.
+// FIXME "rotate 180" and "mirror" is not the same - which is it?
+The android code seems to mirror it across both axes